 Once at the hospital…we realized how severe this was.

 Doctors were coming in right and left and they were throwing out terms like “cirrhosis of the liver, kidney disease, congestive heart failure, UTI…” We must have looked like we were from a different planet cause we were not prepared for all of that.
 UTI, sure…she has those a lot.
 The rest, we had NO CLUE on.
 We were constantly asked how we didn’t know and who her doctor was.
 We kindly told all the professionals that she is always at the doctor and no one had even begun to mention any of these things…only that she needed her gallbladder removed.

 Little could be done because she is on a blood thinner and that had to be out of her system for 5 days before any invasion testing could be done.
 Lots of tests, lots of sharing her info, lots of little sleep and being watchful ended up with one of the doctors saying call the family in.
 It was one of those moments that seems like the person talking is talking in slow motion and that all you see are their lips moving but you hear no words coming out of their mouths.
 I stayed with her until that following Monday.
 We took turns sitting with her and watching her.
 It was a struggle for her to breathe because of the 2 gallons of fluid on her belly…she had little energy…and she was simply tired.

-I knew on Tuesday that her oldest son was coming in town and some of her grandchildren and great grandchildren were flying in (what a legacy this woman has and she is SO well loved by her family).
-I decided that I would not come to the hospital that day because I wanted to be respectful of her family and their precious time together.
+I knew on Tuesday that her oldest son was coming in town.
+Also, some of her grandchildren and great-grandchildren flying in.
+What a legacy this woman has and she is SO well-loved by her family.
+I decided that I would not come to the hospital that day.
+Simply because I wanted to be respectful of her family and their precious time together.
 I played catch up around here and ran some errands.